By Janice Jones |Last Updated February 2026

 Anemia can cause weakness, vomiting, dull coat, anorexia and breathing difficulties.
 Kidney damage may follow.

-Very few dogs like the taste of black coffee, but add some sweetener and flavoring you’re your little guy might just like a sip or two.
+Very few dogs like the taste of black coffee, but add some sweetener and flavoring, and your little guy might just like a sip or two.

 Caffeine can also be found in some medications and chocolate, another major No No for dogs.

-Grapes and raisins are two foods toxic to dogs and currants can be added to this category as well.
-Both grapes and raisins can cause irreversible kidney damage and even death.
+Grapes and raisins are two foods toxic to dogs, and currants can be added to this category as well.
+Both grapes and raisins can cause sudden kidney failure and may be life-threatening.

-Vomiting, lethargy, loss of appetite, abdominal pain, coordination problems decreased amount of urine production and depression are symptoms.
-While symptoms usually occur within 24 hours, they can start in just a few hours after the dog has ingested the grapes or raisins.
+Vomiting, lethargy, loss of appetite, abdominal pain, coordination problems, decreased amount of urine production, and depression are symptoms.
+While symptoms usually occur within 24 hours, they can begin within a few hours after the dog ingests grapes or raisins.

-If your dog is intolerant to cow’s milk, goats milk is a good alternative and products made with goat's milk seem to be tolerated better in dogs.
-Dogs on a complete and balanced commercial diet should not need additional calcium in their diet with the exception of lactating mothers.
+If your dog is intolerant to cow’s milk, goat's milk is a good alternative, and products made with goat's milk seem to be tolerated better in dogs.
+Dogs on a complete and balanced commercial diet should not need additional calcium, except for lactating mothers.

 Another group of foods toxic to dogs is nuts.
-Dogs should not eat nuts, but macadamia nuts seem to be the worse culprit for making dogs ill and death is not out of the question.
+Dogs should not eat nuts, but macadamia nuts seem to be the worst culprit for making dogs ill.
+Macadamia nuts can cause severe neurologic and muscular symptoms and may require emergency veterinary care.

 Even a few roasted or raw macadamia nuts can cause muscle tremors, weakness or paralysis, vomiting, fever and rapid heart rate.
 When chocolate is mixed with the nuts, the symptoms worsen.
 Symptoms often show up within 6 to 24 hours.